My new package -> https://www.npmjs.com/package/mat-phone-code-validator

 - Now need to pack it using below command > // Go to dist folder cd dist/mat-phone-code-validator/ // Pack it as a zip npm pack

-- This will create a package tgz file which you can install direct in the demo app using the command below.
+- This will create a package tgz file which you can install direct in the demo app using by referring this compressed file.
+Example below,

 npm install ../lib-workspace/dist/mat-phone-code-validator/mat-phone-code-validator-0.0.1.tgz